keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 let third  Cortege0.(_ :: _ :: x :: _) = x
 ```

-And check that they work on any sufficiently wide Cortege:
+And check that they work on any sufficiently wide cortege:

 ```ocaml
 assert Cortege.(first [true] = true);